 To this day and to many couples the chalice remains a symbol.

 Love, faithfulness and good luck awaits the couple who drink from this cup.

 Read how to perform the bridal cup toast and the Who Rules the Nest German toast!

-View our German bridal cups.
+View our German wedding cups.